-Scheduling Techniques and Project Schedule Management
+Project Planning Scheduling Techniques and Project Schedule Management

 Importance of Using Scheduling Techniques

 A project schedule creates a roadmap for major deliverables of a project.
-Therefore having a complete and proper project schedule demonstrates you what you have to do in the next period.
+Therefore having a complete and proper project schedule demonstrates to you what you have to do in the next period.
 You can see the relationships of activities, major project milestones that must be achieved under a given deadline.

 With employing right scheduling methods, you can manage the sequence of activities, tasks and project scope and take actions when needed.
-By assigning the resources to the schedule, you can also detect the overloads and make resource levelling.
+By assigning the resources to the schedule, you can also detect the overloads and make resource leveling.
 Therefore, project schedule management is vital for the success of any project.

-Most Common Project Scheduling Techniques
+Most Common Project Planning and Scheduling Techniques

 Gantt Charts are also known as bar charts.
 Activities are represented as bars and the length of each bar represents the activity duration.
 The beginning of the bar shows the start date and the end of the bar shows the end date of the activity.
-Depending on the project execution plan and resource availability, these bars may be sequential, or run in parallel.
-Gantt Charts are simple tools therefore project management teams and stakeholders can easily understand it and manage their projects by the help of it.
+Depending on the project execution plan and resource availability, these bars may be sequential or run in parallel.
+Gantt Charts are simple tools, therefore, project management teams and stakeholders can easily understand it and manage their projects by the help of it.

 Gantt Chart is the most frequently used scheduling technique because of its simplicity.
-However, without using a software it is difficult to update activities, activity relationships and manage changes as the project progresses.
+However, without using software it is difficult to update activities, activity relationships and manage changes as the project progresses.

 Critical Path Method

-The critical path method is an advanced scheduling method which was developed developed in the late 1950s.
+The critical path method is an advanced scheduling method which was developed in the late 1950s.
 Then it has been used for the scheduling of any type of projects including construction, aerospace and defense, software development, IT, etc. In this method, activities are linked to each other by using dependencies in a network diagram.
 These activity groups form paths.

 The critical path is the longest path of the network diagram.
 In this method, activities are listed, activity durations are determined, dependencies between the activities are established and the longest path is identified by making forward and backward calculations.
-The critical path method is a visual technique which enables to show activities, activity dependencies and durations in the same diagram.
+The critical path method is a visual technique which enables to show activities, activity dependencies, and durations in the same diagram.

+PERT Method is one of the most common project scheduling techniques.
 PERT Program Evaluation Review Technique was developed by the US Navy in the late 1950’ s for Ballistic Missile Program in order to find a simple system to manage and organize complex objectives and thousands of contractors.

 In this method, activities are listed, activity durations are determined by using three estimate techniques, dependencies between the activities are established and the longest path is identified by making forward and backward calculations.